How to invest in the stock market - Quiz

 C) Stock of a company in the energy sector

-D) Stock of a company in the technology sector
+D) Stock of a new, unproven company

 • 10.
 What is volatility?